Next, it's 'Fifty Shades of Grey': the Journal

-NEW YORK The British author of the "Fifty Shades of Grey" erotic trilogy will be following up her success with a journal that will be available in bookstores in time for Mother's Day in May, its U.S. publisher said on Monday.
+NEW YORK, March 11 The British author of the "Fifty Shades of Grey" erotic trilogy will be following up her success with a journal that will be available in bookstores in time for Mother's Day in May, its U.S. publisher said on Monday.

 Vintage Books said "Fifty Shades of Grey: Inner Goddess (A Journal)" by E.L.
 James will be a bonded-leather soft cover journal in which readers and aspiring writers can record their innermost thoughts.